ChenPanXYZ/Pizza-Parlour/readme.md

 ## Demo Video<a name="demo"></a>
 [![IMAGE ALT TEXT](https://blog.chenpan.xyz/wp-content/uploads/2020/04/demo-video-screenshot.png)](https://www.youtube.com/watch?v=LMSJN-cWAc8&feature=youtu.be "Demo Video")
-Click to see the demo video on Youtube.
+Click the picture to see the demo video on Youtube.

+**Note that when making this video, we found that there is a type "new" in Types.json, but there is no corresponding "new" in Menu.json, which does not affect the result of the Video, but might send 400 if the user orders a "new" pizza.
+So, we removed "new" from the sample data.
+But we don't have time to remake this Video, sorry about this!

 ## Data<a name="data"></a>
 We use file-based database.
 We have five files that store the data.
 All the data files are in the **data** folder.